matype/atcss/readme.markdown

 ## Why Annotations

-ACSS is 'Annotations based CSS processor'.
+AtCSS is 'Annotations based CSS processor'.
 Using metadata to process CSS as annotations in comment, browsers can read prior code to be processed.

 So, can devide styles for each environment (development or production).